alegardy/fun/README.md

-# fun
+# For Learning Basics
-For testing and stuff
+For testing
+Adding another edit.